tatyana-ruzsics/interpretable-inflection/README.md

 ```

 ## Training models
 Use provided `train-subw.sh` file to train subword-level model (chED+subwSELF-ATT) and `train-ch.sh` file to train character-level models (chED, chED+chSELF-ATT).
-Both files require paths to model, train and development files as arguments.
+Both files require paths to model directory (where trained models will be saved), model configuration, train and development files as arguments.
 In the subword-level setting, aditional segmented form of the data is required which can be produced with a provided script `bpe-preprocess.sh`.
 An example of training all three models:

 ```shell-session